 Column D - Deduct all liabilities, both long-term and short-term, directly or indirectly attributable to investment capital.
 Use the same method of averaging used to determine the average value of assets in column C. Enter, for each item of investment capital listed in column A, the sum of the liabilities directly or indirectly attributable to it.
 Liabilities directly attributable to an asset are those that were incurred to acquire that asset.
-When a debt instrument ceases to be treated as investment capital in Section 1 and is treated as cash because of the six-month-and-one-day rule, compute the column D liabilities of cash as shown in example 3 on page 10.
+When a debt instrument ceases to be treated as investment capital in Section 1 and is treated as cash because of the six-month-and-one-day rule, compute the column D liabilities of the debt instrument and the column D liabilities of cash as shown in example 3 on page 10.